 South-Chailey Wedding Photographer

-Whether you live, or your wedding venue is in or around Lewes or Chailey, I’d love to have the opportunity to cover the event.
+Whether you live, or your wedding venue is in or around Lewes, Chailey or the surrounding parishes, I’d love to have the opportunity to cover the event.
 I am Burgess Hill based, but will take on events anywhere in the South East.
 Please check out the rest of the site and the gallery and video of images.
 Do get in touch if you want to know more.

 When you think about photographs on your wedding day, you may consider cutting costs rather than investing and putting in a bit more effort, but the wedding photographs of your special day are probably more important than you think.